 I’ve been working with pregnant women for over 10 years.
 In my Prenatal Pilates class we start each class with a theme or educational topic.
 During our last class, once we’ve had a chance to get to know one another and let our guard down, the women take turns going around the room and sharing the fears they have approaching their delivery.
 I’ve heard literally hundreds of women bear their souls about what has them shaking in their maternity stockings.
 Here are the most popular answers:

 Fear of pain

 Of course this is the most common fear, thanks to the media and droves of women who have come before us and love to share their stories of drama and terror.
 My best advice is to surround yourself by positive birth stories.
 My next best advice is to stock your labor bag and mind with an arsenal of tips and tricks to help you cope.
 If it’s any consolation, even after three un-medicated labors, I would still choose to give birth over having a root canal.
-Here’s a handy dandy document of some ideas to help you manage the discomfort of labor.
+Here’s a few ideas to help you manage the discomfort of labor.

 Fear of the unknown

 Even the most prepared pregnant woman needs to come to terms with the fact that labor, in and of itself, requires accepting a loss of control.
 You know what they say about the best laid plans.
 However, as a Type A control-freak myself, I feel like a little planning goes a long way.
 Only after I had armored myself with education and exercise did I feel comfortable throwing my hands up and letting the day unfold as the universe intended.

 Fear of how their birth partner will weather the storm